- Rating: PG-13

 “Miss Christophe, let me be the first to congratulate you on being assigned to SD-6,” Sloane told her genuinely.

 “What?
 No. Papa, you didn’t!”
 Amelia exclaimed.

 Alain nodded sorrowfully.
 “Please give us a moment,” Christophe instructed Sloane.

 “Take as much time as you need,” Sloane replied, getting up to leave.
 Amelia waited until Sloane had shut the door behind him before she began speaking her piece.

 “Papa!
 How could you do this to me?”
 Amelia exploded.
 She began to pace the floor anxiously.

 Amelia hated to admit it, but her father was right.
-Besides, this gave her an opportunity to find the leak for the Man.
+Besides, this allowed her to find the leak for the Man.
 She sighed, sinking into the chair beside him.
 Alain took this as confirmation that she understood.

 “Good,” he said professionally, patting her hand again and walking away, leaving Amelia to stew in her thoughts.